MetaMask/snaps/docs/internals/json-rpc.md

 # JSON-RPC

-The JSON-RPC stack is the core of the MetaMask extension.
+The JSON-RPC stack is the core of the MetaMask clients.
 It is responsible for handling all JSON-RPC requests from dapps, and for sending JSON-RPC requests to the right places, depending on the request.
 The stack consists of the following
 components: